 Conservation at the Farm Park

-Our dedicated Conservation Area was opened in spring 2013 and is dedicated to highlighting how important the countryside and farming are to conservation and British wildlife.
-If you visit the area, you’ll find lots of information about how farmers are working with and around nature, to ensure both are sustainable for the future.
-The pond, bird boxes and bug houses we have added to the area help to encourage visits from wildlife and this corner of the Park will continue to be developed for years to come.
+Our Conservation Area was opened in spring 2013 and is dedicated to highlighting how important the countryside and farming are to conservation and British wildlife.
+If you visit the area, you’ll find information about how farmers are working with and around nature, to ensure both are sustainable for the future.
+The pond, observation beehive (from Cotswold Bees), bird boxes and bug houses we have added to the area help to encourage visits from wildlife and this corner of the Park will continue to be developed for years to come.

 Around the rest of the park, we feed the birds year round and often have blackbirds, house sparrows and swallows nesting in the barns.